<

 ease-in-out

-Sets the transition type for animation in animationMode: 'js' mode.
+Sets the transition type for animation in animationMode: 'js'.
 Available values: linear, ease, ease-in, ease-out, ease-in-out.

 scrollToTopOnCollapse